The Cathedral Basilica of St. Francis of Assisi#7 in Best Things To Do in Santa Fe

 If you're an architecture buff, take some time to check out the Cathedral Basilica of St. Francis of Assisi.
 Located a block east of the Santa Fe Plaza, this breathtaking Romanesque cathedral stands out among the city's adobe skyline.
-Constructed in 1869, the cathedral's main purpose was to help bring Catholicism to the Southwest.
-Sitting next to the cathedral is the small adobe chapel -- all that remains of a previous church that was destroyed during the 1680 Pueblo Rebellion -- which contains the oldest representation of the Madonna in the United States.
-If you're planning a summer trip to Santa Fe, make sure to stop by the cathedral during June and July's annual Feast of Corpus Christi.
+Constructed beginning in 1869, the cathedral's main purpose was to help bring Catholicism to the Southwest.
+Sitting next to the cathedral is the small adobe chapel – all that remains of a previous church that was destroyed during the 1680 Pueblo Revolt – which contains the oldest representation of the Virgin Mary in the United States.

-The Cathedral Basilica of St. Francis of Assisi is open daily to the public, but visitors should check the website for a detailed schedule of religious services.
+The Cathedral Basilica of St. Francis of Assisi is open daily to the public, but visitors should check the website for a detailed schedule of religious services and holy day celebrations.
+Mass is typically held Monday through Saturday at 7 a.m. and 5:15 p.m., and on Sundays at 8 and 10 a.m. and noon.
 Entry to the cathedral and the chapel is free, but donations are welcome.

 More Best Things To Do in Santa Fe